lalcebo/docker-traefik-https/README.md

   -key-file config/traefik/certs/local.dev.key \
   'local.dev' '*.local.dev'

-# Create networks that will be used by Træfik:
+# Create network that will be used:
 docker network create devel

+# Create volume that will be used:
+docker volume create docker-traefik-https

 # Create .env file that will be use by scripts.
 # NOTE: Remember edit for enable the apps & servers you want.